-(c) A Statement of Account ("SOA") at every 6-month interval (in July and January) to be delivered to the borrower by postal mail4 or email, at no cost to the borrower, for every loan that is subsisting as at 30 June and/or 31 December.

-(At the request of a borrower, the licensed moneylender may extend the SOA to a borrower by hand.)
+- c.
+A Statement of Account ("SOA") at every 6-month interval (in July and January) to be delivered to the borrower by postal mail5 or email, at no cost to the borrower, for every loan that is subsisting as at 30 June and/or 31 December.
+(At the request of a borrower, the moneylender may extend the SOA to a borrower by hand.) - 2.5.2 An SOA is very important to the borrower and moneylender.

-4This includes a registered mail if the licensed moneylender sees the need to adopt such an approach.

-- 2.5.2 An SOA is very important to the borrower and licensed moneylender.
 It helps a borrower keep abreast of his outstanding loan status.
+It also helps the moneylender in its communication with the borrower in a way that is formal and on record.

+5 This includes a registered mail if the moneylender sees the need to adopt such an approach.

-It also helps the licensed moneylender in its communication with the borrower in a way that is formal and on record. - 2.5.3 Under no circumstances should a licensed moneylender influence a borrower's decision to not receive the SOA.
-The statutory obligation to extend the SOA to the borrower by a licensed moneylender should be respected by the borrower and the borrower's consent is not relevant in this consideration. - 2.5.4 In order to safeguard the licensed moneylender against an allegation of failure in the extension of the above documents, it is good practice for the licensed moneylender to incorporate in its procedures, a method to keep records that could prove the delivery of these documents.
+- 2.5.3 Under no circumstances should a moneylender influence a borrower's decision to not receive the SOA.
+The statutory obligation to extend the SOA to the borrower by a moneylender should be respected by the borrower and the borrower's consent is not relevant in this consideration. - 2.5.4 In order to safeguard the moneylender against an allegation of failure in the extension of the above documents, it is good practice for the moneylender to incorporate in its procedures, a method to keep records that could prove the delivery of these documents.